Diexim Expresso

 Diexim Expresso Aviaçao (operating as Diexim Expresso) was an airline based in Luanda, Angola.
 It operated scheduled services linking the main towns and cities in Angola, as well as VIP flights and charter services within Angola and to Namibia.
 Its main base was Quatro de Fevereiro Airport, Luanda.
 The airline was on the list of air carriers banned in the EU.

 History

-The airline was established in 2003 and is wholly owned by Grupo BD-Bartolomeu Dias.
+The airline was established in 2003 and was wholly owned by Grupo BD-Bartolomeu Dias.
 On 14 November 2008, Diexim Expresso was added to the list of air carriers banned in the EU due to safety concerns.
 Meanwhile, the airline ceased operations.

 Destinations

 Diexim Expresso served the following destinations as of November 2009:

 Fleet

 The Diexim Expresso fleet included the following aircraft as of April 2012: